 Chat in healthcare lets patients consult their doctors.
 In-game chat lets players engage with one another to form communities.
-In an e-Learning environment, chat enhances the engagement between teachers and students, offering a more superior learning experience.
-At virtual live events, audience members use it to connect with other viewers and participate more fully.
+In an e-Learning environment, chat enhances the engagement between teachers and students, offering a more superior learning experience. virtual live events, audience members use it to connect with other viewers and participate more fully.
 And, live chat is an invaluable way for support and sales personnel in any industry to reach and work with customers.

 Adding chat seems simple on the surface.
-But when you dig in, you quickly realize that chat isn’t just chat.
+But when you dig in, you quickly realize that chat doesn’t just chat.
 Both on the front end, and in the messaging layer underneath, there’s plenty of work to do, and decisions you make today will affect you tomorrow.

 When it comes to picking a chat service, there are two schools of thought.
-The first is: how does a service help me get off the ground now?
-This line of thinking focuses on key features and time-to-PoC, and is all about rolling out functionality quickly.
+The first is: how does service help me get off the ground now?
+This line of thinking focuses on key features and time-to-PoC and is all about rolling out functionality quickly.
 Beyond this, though, comes the second mindset: How does a chat service support me down the line?
 The truth is, both approaches are crucial for anybody launching a product with chat today.

 Thinking about the emerging needs of today and tomorrow together, a chat service needs to give you:

 Let’s take a deep-dive into the specifics of each of the above and the many considerations you’ll need to make now to be successful at each step.